Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 6. ```matrics.author.is_blacklisted```: Presence of author on blacklist (false = 0, true = 1)

 ### Cultural metrics

-A whitelist and blacklist is supplied for the following:

-- Content words
-- Authors
-- Domains

-The way these are used depends on the metric.
-They can be empty and will then have no effect.

 #### Content - Text